Saguaro: Description

 The saguaro is a columnar cactus that grows notable branches, usually referred to as arms.
 Over 50 arms may grow on one plant, with one specimen having 78 arms.
 Saguaros grow from 3-16 m tall, and up to 75 cm in diameter.
-They are slow growing, but routinely live 150 to 200 years.
+They are slow growing, and routinely live 150 to 200 years.
 They are the largest cactus in the United States.

 The growth rate of this cactus is strongly dependent on precipitation; saguaros in drier western Arizona grow only half as fast as those in and around Tucson.
 Saguaros grow slowly from seed, and may be only 1/4 in tall after two years.
 Cuttings rarely root, and when they do, they do not go through the juvenile growth phase, which gives a different appearance.
 Since 2014, the National Register of Champion Trees listed the largest known living saguaro in the United States in Maricopa County, Arizona, measuring 13.8 m high with a girth of 3.1 m; it has an estimated age of 200 years and survived damage in the 2005 Cave Creek Complex Fire.
 The tallest saguaro ever measured was an armless specimen found near Cave Creek, Arizona.
 It was 78 ft in height before it was toppled in 1986 by a windstorm.
 Saguaros are stem succulents and can hold large amounts of water; when rain is plentiful and the saguaro is fully hydrated, it can weigh between 3200 and 4800 lb.

 Saguaros have a very large root network that can extend up to 30 m, and long taproots of up to 1 m deep.

 Saguaros may take between 20 and 50 years to reach a height of 1 m.
 Individual stomatal guard cells and medulla cells can live and function for as long as 150 years, possibly the longest living of all cells, except possibly nerve cells in some tortoises.

 As a cactus, it uses crassulacean acid metabolism photosynthesis, which confers high levels of water-use efficiency.
-This allows the saguaro to only transpire at night, minimizing daytime water loss.
+This allows the saguaro to transpire only at night, minimizing daytime water loss.

 A saguaro without arms is called a "spear".

 Some saguaros grow in rare formations called a cristate, or "crested" saguaro.
-This growth formation is believed to be found in one in roughly 10,000 saguaros, with 2743 known crested saguaros documented.
+This growth formation is believed to be found in one in roughly 10,000 saguaros, with 2,743 known crested saguaros documented.
 The crest formation, caused by fasciation, creates a seam of abnormal growth along the top or top of the arm of the saguaro.